What Is Prediabetes?

 - Don't exercise

-- Have a sleep problem, like sleep apnea, or you work changing shifts or night shifts
+- Have a sleep problem, like sleep apnea, or work changing shifts or night shifts

-Get tested for prediabetes if you meet the criteria above and you:
+Get tested for prediabetes if those things apply to you and if you:

-- Had an abnormal blood sugar reading in the past
+- Have had an unusual blood sugar reading

 - Have heart disease

-- Show signs of insulin resistance, which means your body produces insulin but doesn't respond to it the way it should
+- Show signs of insulin resistance, which means your body makes insulin but doesn't respond to it the way it should.
+These include darkened areas of skin, trouble concentrating, and more fatigue or hunger than usual.

 Tests and Diagnosis for Prediabetes

-Fasting plasma glucose test: You won’t eat for 8 hours before thig blood test.
+Fasting plasma glucose test.
+You won’t eat for 8 hours, and then a technician will take your blood to test the sugar levels.
 The results are:

-- Normal if your blood sugar is less than 100 mg/dL
+- Normal if your blood sugar is less than 100 milligrams per deciliter (mg/dL)

-Oral glucose tolerance test: First, you'll take the fasting glucose test.
-Then you'll drink a sugary solution.
-Two hours after that, you'll take another blood test.
+Oral glucose tolerance test.
+First, you'll have a fasting plasma glucose test.
+Then, you'll drink something sugary.
+Two hours after that, a technician will take and test more blood.
 The results are:

 - Normal if your blood sugar is less than 140 mg/dL after the second test

-- Prediabetes if your blood sugar is 140-199 mg/dL after the second test
+- Prediabetes if your blood sugar is 140 to 199 mg/dL after the second test

 - Diabetes if your blood sugar is 200 mg/dL or higher after the second test

-Hemoglobin A1c test: This blood test shows your average blood sugar level for the past 2 to 3 months.
-Doctors can use it to diagnose prediabetes or diabetes.
-Or if you already know you have diabetes, it helps show whether it's under control.
+Hemoglobin A1c test.
+This blood test shows your average blood sugar levels for the past 2 to 3 months.
+Doctors give it to people who have diabetes to see if their blood sugar levels are under control.
+They can also use it to diagnose prediabetes or diabetes.
 The results are:

 You may need to take the test again to confirm the results.